 The 3 bedroom cavity brick home reduces traffic noise and provides a cool temperature in summer and winter warmth.
 An open fireplace provides a warm welcome in cold weather.
-A shade house abuts the open plan kitchen and dining area and a large rumpus/family room which contains a bar and is an ideal "Man's Cave" or "Ladies Retreat" and has been enjoyed as a "Teenager's Den/Bedroom".
+A shade house abuts the open plan kitchen and dining area and a large rumpus/family room may serve as an ideal "Man's Cave" or "Ladies Retreat" and has been enjoyed as a "Teenager's Den/Bedroom".
 Would make an ideal home business office (with a shop front available on a main road) or a home gym.
 A covered Entertainment Area is ideal for outdoor entertaining.
 Access to the rear of the property is via an internal gate and a large two-car garage is located near the rumpus/family room.
 Ideal for rental if development plans are not imminent - rental approx $350/week.

 Current owners are willing to remove some of the infrastructure if the purchaser will not use these items.

 Sporting two road frontages, 25m of main road and 80m of a public access road, it has a signal intersection to control traffic flow.
-The 80m public access road is built to Council specifications and provides opportune and easy access to the eastern side of the property while minimizing traffic flow.
-Council has approved this road for access to this property.
+The 80m public access road is built to Council specifications and provides easy access to the eastern side of the property while minimizing traffic flow.
+Moreton Bay Regional Council has approved this road for access to this property.

 Purchase of an adjoining 15,480m2 property also recently zoned General Residential zone - Urban precinct in a Urban Neighbourhood is available.
 This is the last property on Station Road to offer significant m2 for versatile development options.
 Access via the property at 136 Station Road will minimize traffic flow and give access to a signal intersection.